 - The Court will aim to hear as much scheduled criminal work in Alert Level 2 as possible, subject to workforce capacity levels, courtroom availability and the requirement to observe physical distancing.

 - All defendants on bail or at large are required to attend the District Court on their scheduled dates during Alert Level 2, unless advised otherwise by a Judge or Registrar acting on direction of a Judge, subject to the Criminal Procedure Act 2011.

 - Registrar’s adjournments may be granted subject to the Criminal Procedure Act 2011.
 It is recognised that where appropriate, Registrar’s adjournments will be utilised to avoid unnecessary appearances to the greatest extent possible.

-- Where individual courts are able to operate at full capacity, all criminal work will be conducted.
-Where individual courts are unable to operate at full capacity, criminal work will be conducted in the following order of priority:
+- Where individual Courts are unable to operate at full capacity, criminal work would generally be conducted in the following order of priority:

-- All priority proceedings under the Level 4 protocol – (this includes rescheduling and bringing forward custodial sentencing, Judge Alone Trials and pre-trial applications).
+- Priority proceedings under the Alert Level 4 protocol – this includes rescheduling and bringing forward custodial sentencing and the following:

 - Non-custodial sentencing.

 - Non-custodial CRHs.